 12. Nine films from Film Southasia 2015 were successfully screened at the T2F (The Second Floor), Karachi, from March 17 to March 19, 2017.
 Screened under different themes, four of the documentaries: “The Journey Within”, “Blood Leaves its Trail”, “Accesex” and “On and Off the Records” are from TFSA 2016 package.
 Other five documentaries screened at the event were “Three Shamans”, “On and Off the Records”, “Footprints in The Desert”, “I Cannot Give You My Forest” and “The Poison Thorn”.

-I. Film Southasia in collaboration with Film Critic Society of Nepal is screening TFSA 2016 package at Union House, Anamnagar, Kathmandu starting from 25th June 2017, every Sunday as their ‘Sunday Cinema’ series:
+15. Film Southasia in collaboration with Film Critic Society of Nepal successfully screened 3 documentaries of TFSA 2016 package (A Walnut Tree, Muzaffarnagar Baqi Hain, and Accsex) at Union House, Anamnagar, Kathmandu starting from 25th June 2017, every Sunday as their ‘Sunday Cinema’ series